PavelGrigoryevDS/awesome-data-analysis-resources/CONTRIBUTING.md

 - PRs will be reviewed within 1-3 days
 - We may suggest improvements before merging
-- Duplicate or low-quality resources will be declined

 Thank you for helping improve this awesome list!